techypoint/techypoint.github.io/_posts/create-a-website/2020-05-14-create-a-blog-part3.md

 ---
 title: "Design Home Page "
 author: "Varun Bisht"
-description: "Design cool Home Page for the webiste."
+description: "Design cool Home Page for the website."
 keywords: ""
-category: "create a webiste"
+category: "create a website"
-permalink: "/create-a-webiste/create-a-blog-part2"
+permalink: "/create-a-website/create-a-blog-part3"
-image: "/assets/img/create-a-webiste/create-a-blog/"
+image: "/assets/img/create-a-website/create-a-blog-part3/blog.jpg"
+featureImage: "/assets/img/create-a-website/create-a-blog-part3/blog.jpg"
+imgText: "Photo by Miguel Á. Padriñán from Pexels"
 ---
 # CREATE A BLOG FOR YOUR WEBSITE - PART 3

 **PREREQUISITE**
 1. CREATE A BLOG FOR YOUR WEBSITE - PART 1
-In PART 1 - we have created basic wesbite Using Jekyll.
+In PART 1 - we have created basic Website Using Jekyll.
 Before Going further, you need to read PART 1.
 So link for PART 1 is - CREATE A BLOG FOR YOUR WEBSITE - PART 1 link
 2. CREATE A BLOG FOR YOUR WEBSITE - PART 2
 In PART 2 - we have created blog post for our website Using Jekyll.
 Before Going further, you need to read PART 2.